Feira do Açaí: Açaí

-The consumption of açaí is well-spread across Brazil, given its nutritional value, being more present in Northern diet; however, it has been part of the diet of indigenous peoples since pre-Colombian times.
+The consumption of açaí is well-spread across Brazil, given its nutritional value, being more present in Northern diet; however, it has been part of the diet of indigenous peoples since pre-Columbian times.

 Açaí comes from a palm tree and is a dark purple berry containing a proportionally large pit and little pulp.
 In Brazil, it is the symbol of the state of Pará and grows spontaneously in the Amazon floodplains.
 It is very present in the urban agricultural production of the insular area of Belém, supplied mainly by the river.

 To be consumed, it must first go through a pulping machine or be mashed by hand so that the pulp is detached from the seed/pit and.
 After being mixed with water, it becomes a thick juice known as "vinho do açaí" (açaí wine).
 In the North region, this is commonly mixed with manioc flour or tapioca starch in a bowl, forming a "pirão", accompanied by fried fish or fried beef.